 |

-Work / Rest |
+Work & Rest |

-Work is “purposeful activity” created and commanded by God: “tending,” i.e., manual or physical, and “naming,” i.e., mental or cognitive (see Genesis 1:28-29, 2:19-20, and 3:17-19).
-And Rest is “cessation from work, “ i.e., Sabbath (see Genesis 2:2 and Exodus 20:8-11). |
+Work is purposeful activity created and commanded by God and two-fold: tending, i.e., manual or physical, and naming, i.e., mental or cognitive (see Genesis 1:28-29, 2:19-20, and 3:17-19).
+And Rest is “cessation from work, “ i.e., Sabbath (see Genesis 2:2 and Exodus 20:8-11), a re-creative and refreshing break from labor. |

 Mission |

-God wants us to accomplish His agenda on earth: restore all humankind to personal wholeness and to a right relationship with Him and with others–through Christians like us (see 1 Corinthians 15:58, Matthew 22:37-40, John 15:10 and 13, Ephesians 2:10, 1 John 3:18, 1 Peter 2:12 and 3:15, Acts 1:8, John 15:5, 16:12-15, Matthew 9:37-38, Isaiah 6, and Nehemiah 1:4). |
+God wants us to accomplish His agenda on earth and the universe–the restoration of all creation and all humankind to wholeness and to a right relationship with God and with others–through followers of Jesus whoever and wherever they are (see 1 Corinthians 15:58, Matthew 22:37-40, John 15:10 and 13, Ephesians 2:10, 1 John 3:18, 1 Peter 2:12 and 3:15, Acts 1:8, John 15:5, 16:12-15, Matthew 9:37-38, Isaiah 6, and Nehemiah 1:4). |

 Expression |